-After setting up the software and the camera as described in the previous sections, using CCDOPS software, establish a link to the camera by clicking on the "Establish Comm Link" command from the Camera menu.
+When the CCDOPS program is initiated it will automatically attempt to establish a link to the camera.
+This involves identifying the type of CCD head.
 If the software is successful the "Link" field in the Status Window is updated to show the type of camera found.
-If the camera is not connected, powered up, or the USB port has not yet been properly selected, a message will be displayed indicating that the software failed to establish a link to the camera.
-If this happens, use the Communications Setup command in the Misc menu to configure the CCDOPS software for the USB.
+If the camera is not connected, powered up, or the LPT port setting has not yet been properly set, a message will be displayed indicating that the software failed to establish a link to the camera.
+If this happens, use the Communications Setup command in the Misc menu to configure the CCDOPS software for the LPT port you are using.
 Then use the Establish COM Link command in the Camera Menu to establish communications with the camera.